davidar/peruse/test/medium-1.md

 We’re OK with this problem, if we see newsrooms continue to take small steps towards having all their editors involved in the stories for the web.

-![][4]

-The current Open Journalism site was a few years in the making.
-This was an original launch page we use in 2012
+![The current Open Journalism site was a few years in the making.
+This was an original launch page we use in 2012]

 ### What we know